 From these facts, we can extrapolate and discuss many implications.
-In this article, I’d like to focus on one: Emerging content roles for enterprises who are serious about maturing their content capacity for digital transformation and beyond.
+In this article, I’d like to focus on one: Essential content roles for enterprises who are serious about maturing their content capacity for digital transformation and beyond.
+(Evaluate your own company’s content maturity using our self-assessment tool.)
 Enterprises need to deliver effective content to the right people at the right time at scale.
-An enterprise can’t achieve that goal without these four roles.
+An enterprise can’t achieve that goal without these four content roles.
 So, I’m sharing an introduction.

-Whether you seek to hire these roles, evolve into one of these roles yourself, or to work with people in these roles, I hope you find this introduction useful.
+Whether you seek to hire these content roles, evolve into one of these roles yourself, or work with people in these roles, I hope you find this introduction useful.

-This role isn’t exactly new, but it is a vague term that has come to encompass just about anything related to content.
+This role isn’t new, but in many organizations it is still a vague term that’s come to encompass just about anything related to content.
 In a large organization, this role and others have to evolve to be more distinct.
 This role needs to focus truly on strategy, and an enterprise needs this role at different levels in the organization to focus on different aspects of that strategy.
 Carlos Abler articulated for us specific levels at the conglomerate 3M with different content strategy considerations.
 I find an enterprise needs content strategy at these levels, at a minimum.

 As content automation and personalization kick into high gear with advances in artificial intelligence, machine learning, and natural language generation, data is increasingly important.
 A content analyst needs to love content and to love numbers.
-The wildly successful Netflix has teams of people in this type of role (they use different terms such as content or data scientist) for a reason.
 Using data to inform ideas about what content to create, what content to deliver when, how to optimize content performance, and more works.
-It simply works.

-So, enterprises cannot afford to keep their content teams operating in a data desert, where just as water is hard to find in a desert, content-related data is hard to access, analyze, interpret, and act on.
+So, enterprises can’t afford to keep their content teams operating in a data desert, where just as water is hard to find in a desert, content-related data is hard to access, analyze, interpret, and act on.
 Large organizations need to devote people to establishing a system of content intelligence and to conducting these two types of content analysis: formative and evaluative.
-I provide an overview of those types of analysis here.

 This role is both a distinction, and at the same time, a consolidation.
 In observing how content roles work in large organizations and in actually creating experiences for our own products, I don’t find separating interface design or information design and content (which usually ends up being writing some copy) useful.
 The layout, visual cues, microcopy, contextual help, and flow together add up to the experience, and the people creating the experience need to think holistically about it, together.